Anyone who’s ever been to a hospital knows that nurses are akin to everyday heroes.

 Bliss stayed on my floor for a long time, and we became friends.
 We cared about each other.
 After she left my hospital, I thought about her daily and called to check in on her.
 Her grandmother wanted me to talk to Bliss directly, and when she got on the phone, I said, ‘Bliss, it’s your nurse Stephane.
 I don’t know if you remember me…’ She cut me off and said, ‘Of course I remember you.
 I miss you so much.
 I wish I could come back to the hospital.’

 I almost cried.
-For this little girl to have enjoyed being in the hospital so much that she wanted to come back showed me the impact I’d actually had—something I’ll be so proud of for many years to come.”
+For this little girl to have enjoyed being in the hospital so much that she wanted to come back and show me the impact I’d actually had—it's something I’ll be so proud of for many years to come.”

 —Stephane Pady, RN, FNP, a family nurse practitioner at Stamford Hospital in Connecticut